 For more information, see using artifacts in steps

 Contains global settings that apply to all your pipelines.
-Currently the only option to define is max-time.
+The main keyword you'd use here is

 You can define the maximum time a step can execute for (in minutes) at the global level or step level.
 Use a whole number greater than 0 and less than 120.